YDD9/YDD9-YDD9.github.io/_posts/2017-05-26-disqus-comments.markdown

 It's cool function to have reader comments on your posts in github.
 So I decided to have this function from disqus in my page as well.
-I searched on the tutorial about how to add but actually they're all out dated, new way to setup is much easier.
+I searched on the tutorial about how to add but actually they're not all giving the same script, I first follow the official way to setup which is well documented, then I checked another github blog how he uses, it's better in my opinion.

 First I need to register a disqus account and then follow get started section to add my github url into disqus and complete the 3 steps setup.